-- Entry Submission-Entries can be submitted in electronic and/or printed format.
-If submitting in a printed format, an electronic format is requested to allow for combination virtual/in-person judging. - (a) Electronic Entries- Must be submitted to Ellen.M.Rabenberg@nasa.gov by September 2, 2022.
+- 8. Entry Submission-Entries can be submitted in electronic and/or printed format.
+If submitting in a printed format, an electronic format is requested to allow for combination virtual/in-person judging. - (a) Electronic Entries Must be submitted to Ellen.M.Rabenberg@nasa.gov by September 29, 2023.
 The maximum file size accepted for Classes 1 to 5 is 10 MB using the highest quality images regarding bit depth, file size, and resolution.
 Unless otherwise indicated, the submitted file will be printed in the maximum size permitted by the respective class.
 The file format must be in a JPEG (jpeg, jpg, jpe, jfif)), GIF (gif), TIFF (tif, tiff), BMP (bmp, dib), or PNG (png) format.
-Upload, or include with your email, a txt file with your name, address, email address, company affiliation, phone number, and the file name of the images you are submitting.
-Due to the anticipated larger file size for Class 6 entries, a separate electronic transfer method will be provided for submission.
-The method for submitting Class 6 will be listed Summer 2022.
-Direct any questions to at Ellen.M.Rabenberg@nasa.gov. - (b) Printed Entries Must be received by September 2, 2022 at the following location: TBD - (c) Video Entries (and signed disclaimers) for Class 6 should be uploaded to "Class 6 Submission Link".
-The maximum file size for videos is 10GB.
+Upload, or include with your email, a txt file with your name, address, email address, company affiliation, phone number, and the file name of the images you are submitting. - (b) Printed Entries Must be received by September 29, 2023 at the following location: TBD, contact Ellen Rabenberg at Ellen.M.Rabenberg@nasa.gov for information. - (c) Video entries (and signed disclaimers) for Class 6 should be uploaded to https://transfer.asminterna tional.org/app?operation=pubopp&id=16376 92873134X10A10A1A8PBoYo.
+The maximum file size for videos is 10 GB.
 Video files must be in a MOV, AVI, WMA, or MP4 format.
 Signed disclaimer forms for the submitter and each person with their likeness included in the video should also be uploaded.